aflyax/aflyax.github.io/_posts/2015-2-15-google-geo.md

 ![](/images/us_travel_heatmap.png)

 The controls are on the left bottom.
+I think this example shows have JS is still the king of data visualization.